DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

-Utilize the Datadog API to create a Timeboard that contains:

 * **Q1**

-  I created a timeboard which collected data of the custom metric: my_metric we just created in the previous step by submitting Python code below and confirmed the timeboard worked as expected.
+  I created a timeboard which collected data of the custom metric: my_metric we just created in the previous step by submitting the Python code below and confirmed the timeboard worked as expected.
 Please refer to the screenshot and the Python code below.
 This page (https://docs.datadoghq.com/api/?lang=python#create-a-timeboard) gave me lots of useful information about how to use the Datadog API.

   Screenshot: My_metric in the timeboard just created.